bobbanikhil/spectrum-ai-pro-v1/README.md

     *   **Summarize Group:** Get a summary of the common themes across a set of tabs.
     *   **Compare Group:** Ask the AI to compare and contrast the content of tabs within a group.

-### 3. Scribe (AI Workflow Recorder)
+### 3. Doc Flow (AI Workflow Recorder)
-Scribe watches you perform a task and automatically generates a beautiful, step-by-step guide.
+Doc Flow watches you perform a task and automatically generates a beautiful, step-by-step guide.

 *   **Automatic Recording:** Records clicks, navigation, and other interactions while you work.
-*   **AI-Generated Guides:** After stopping the recording, Scribe uses AI to generate clear, human-readable instructions for each step, complete with screenshots.
+*   **AI-Generated Guides:** After stopping the recording, Doc Flow uses AI to generate clear, human-readable instructions for each step, complete with screenshots.
 *   **Advanced AI Actions:**
     *   **Generalize Workflow:** Transforms a specific recording into a reusable, general-purpose template.
     *   **Generate Q&A:** Creates a list of common questions and answers based on the workflow, perfect for training or help docs.